pmjlopez/would-you-rather/README.md

 # Would You Rather

 ## Description
-The Would You Rather app
+With The Would You Rather app you can create questions in the form of "Would you rather _____ or _____?".
+Then users can vote on either of the two options.
+Users are ranked by the number of questions asked plus questions created.

 ## Installation
-run "npm install" to install
+Run "npm install" to install and "npm start" to start.
+Select a user in the dropdown to login.

-## Run
-run "npm start"